OJ17/things-I-learned-wiki/docs/Academic subjects/Philosophy/minimalism.md

 ## tips:

-Basically just block amazon, ebay, ecommerce, clothes websites, etc. If you find yourself mindlessly scrolling through various websites, eventially you will get tempted to buy something.
+Basically just block amazon, ebay, ecommerce, clothes websites, etc. If you find yourself mindlessly scrolling through various websites, eventually you will get tempted to buy something.
 And the more time you spend on those websites the higher chance you will find things that you want.

 # Concepts: